May 10–12, 2017

 Join us and be re-inspired to live, love, and serve right where you are.

+The conference will take place at Regent College from May 10-12.
 Find out more information or register by using the menu bar on the right.

 Lunch is included in the registration cost.